Blackprint/blackprint.github.io/docs/Custom Nodes/Sketch Interface.md

 ```

 ### Initialize interface after creation
-ScarletsFrame will call `init()` function when the node element was attached to DOM tree and you can begin initializing your HTML element.
+ScarletsFrame will call `init()` function once the node element was attached to DOM tree and you can begin initializing your HTML element.

 ```js
 Blackprint.Sketch.registerInterface('BPIC/LibraryName/FeatureName/Template',